andrvew/Zuki/README.md

 # Spectra
-> [!NOTE] Spectra is a versatile streamable Roblox script crafted to enhance gameplay across a multitude of games like Da Hood, Frontlines, Arsenal, Phantom Forces, and beyond.
+> Spectra is a versatile streamable Roblox script crafted to enhance gameplay across a multitude of games like Da Hood, Frontlines, Arsenal, Phantom Forces, and beyond.
 With a wide array of unique features, Spectra ensures your gaming experience feels authentic and enjoyable while cheating undetected.
 # Contact Info
-* fardrew ( discord )
+> fardrew ( discord )
 # Features
 ```To Be Revealed...```